ajaymah/React-Interview-Questions-Answers/README.md

 **Tools for Unused Dependencies:**
 **depcheck**: This tool helps identify unused dependencies in your package.json file, allowing you to remove them and keep your project dependencies lean.

+### React Latest version features with some examples. ###
+React 19 on focus, performance and serverclient intregration with React compiler for auto optimization
+you won`t need to use useMemo hook, React compiler will memoize by itself
+And no need to use frowardRef() hook
+REact 19 Introduce Some new hooks like use() this for promise and async code
+**useFromStatus** returns an object with the following properties:
+Example: const {**pending, data, method, action**} = useFormStatus

+**useFormState** : useFormState  hooks designed to manage form state
+this return an array with state and formaction

+**useOptimistic** hooks allows you to display a temporary, "optimistic" state
+in the UI immediately after a user action
+const [optimisticState, addOptimistic] = useOptimistic(state, updateFn);